textpattern/textpattern.github.io/setup/troubleshooting-diagnostics.md

 * `virtual`
 * `wget`

-[^2]: **Cascading problems:** Sometimes the existence of one yellow or red issue can be the cause of another, so be sure to reload the Diagnostics panel as you resolve each yellow or red issue; you might find it eliminates another in the process.

-[^3]: **False problems:** On rare occasions, yellow and red messages have been known to appear but not go away when addressed as instructed by their help information.
-Textpattern developers have indicated this can happen in odd situations, and it's a false reading nearly every time, meaning there isn't anything to worry about.
-If you ever have this problem and can't seem to resolve it, post about it in the [Textpattern Forum Troubleshooting section](https://forum.textpattern.com/viewforum.php?id=67) and someone will try to help.

-[^4]: If you discover any functions named in your feedback message that are not listed above, create a new topic in the [Textpattern Forum Troubleshooting section](https://forum.textpattern.com/viewforum.php?id=67) and post the 'High' diagnostics info so someone can help you determine if the function is necessary or not.
+[^notused]: If you discover any functions named in your feedback message that are not listed above, create a new topic in the [Textpattern Forum Troubleshooting section](https://forum.textpattern.com/viewforum.php?id=67) and post the 'High' diagnostics info so someone can help you determine if the function is necessary or not.